rsdoiel/BlogIt/about.md

 ---
 title: BlogIt
-abstract: "__BlogIt__ is a command line program for curating front matter in Common Mark (Markdown) documents used in producing a blog.
-It also copies the Common Mark document which validated front matter into your blog&#x27;s directory tree.
+abstract: "__BlogIt__ is a command line program for curating front matter in CommonMark (Markdown) documents used in producing a blog. __BlogIt__ primary purpose is curating the fornt matter posts.
+It also supports a preprocessor for handling markdown linked files as HTML linked files and code include blocks.
+Additional functionality includes editing, checking and publishing the CommonMark document to a blog directory structure.

-Here&#x27;s an example of creating a blog from scratch while levaraging __BlogIt__
+Here&#x27;s an example of creating a blog from scratch while levaraging __BlogIt__.

 ~~~shell
 # Pick an editor, example nano in the case